hgaaditya/rpi_homeserver/README.md

 6. Now you have a running Pihole DNS server.

-### There you have it .
-A Rpi hosting your basic services over Docker.
+### There you have it.
+Aa RPi hosting your basic services over Docker.
 ### This is just the first part.
 I will follow this up with how to further set these up and tweak them for your liking.
 This was just the installation related part.

-PS: Again this is not a how to do it best,or the most this, most that.
+PS: Again this is not a how to do it best, or the most this, most that.
 This guide doesn't claim to be anything but a guide just to help you get things up and running if you haven't played with similar stuff before.

 Once you cross this initial barrier.
-You should be pretty acquainted with the Rpi-Docker ecosystem.
+You should be pretty acquainted with the RPi-Docker ecosystem.
 Now you can go ahead and tinker further into things like:
 	- Securing the whole setup, and even securing services individually and enabling https etc.
-	- Implementing performace enhancements like a RAMdisk for the media server for faster trasncoding.
+	- Implementing performance enhancements like a RAMdisk for the media server for faster transcoding.

-This are just my `to-do` things .
+These are just my `to-do` things.
 But the possibilities are endless.
 You can integrate home automation extremely easily if you have smart devices already setup as well.

 Any advices for improvement/corrections are welcome!